-Sacajawea Audubon takes you on an African Leadership School in Washington State, Alaska and Kenya.
-In 1983 Wes and his climbing partner Scott Fischer started Mountain Madness, operating trips all over the world.
-By 1991 adventures to Tanzania had become so popular Wes started African Environments with two Tanzanian partners.
+Sacajawea Audubon takes you on an African Adventure at their March 14th program with 1983 Wes and his climbing partner Scott Fischer started Wes Krause, founder of African Mountain Madness, operating trips all over the world.
+By 1991 adventure travel.
+Wes will share with us African Environments with two Tanzanian partners.